Code4Community/pac-man/roadmap.md

 # Pac-Man Roadmap

 ## Goal
 This will be a competitive 2-player learning module.
-Player 1 will write code to control the ghosts, and Player 2 will play against those ghosts as Pac-Man.
-Once the game ends, the players will switch.
+Both players will write code to control the ghosts.
+After they submit their code, they will play as Pac-Man against each other's ghosts.

 ## Milestones
 * Game logic (almost complete)